Alumni Volunteer Opportunities

 Are you involved?
 Reconnect with Rutgers!

-View our listing of the many ways Rutgers alumni, family, and friends can contribute their time and energy to the university’s mission.
-You may also let us know what interests you by completing the Alumni Volunteer Interest Form, after which we will get in touch with you to discuss ways you can get reconnected and get involved.
-Select an option below to get started:
+There are many ways Rutgers alumni, family, and friends can contribute their time and energy to the university’s mission.
+View the options below, or let us know what interests you by completing the Alumni Volunteer Interest Form, after which we will get in touch with you to discuss ways you can get involved.

 Alumni Committees of the RUAA Board